 They are allowed as checked baggage with batteries up to 100Wh, while above 100Wh and up to 160Wh they require carrier approval for cabin baggage and are forbidden as checked baggage.

 Malaysia Airlines Drone Policy

-Malaysia Airlines only defines the policy for spare batteries.
-The need to be carried with your hand luggage and can’t exceed 160Wh.
-The also need to be placed in the original packaging or isolated by for example taping the terminals.
+Malaysia Airlines defines the drone policy and for spare batteries.
+Batteries need to be carried with your hand luggage and can’t exceed 160Wh.
+They also need to be placed in the original packaging or isolated by for example taping the terminals.

 Qantas Drone Policy

 Qantas has a clear lithium batteries policy.